tomkowz/TSAssetsPickerController/README.md

 <p>&nbsp;</p>
 <p><p align="center"><img src="https://raw.github.com/tomkowz/TSAssetsPickerController/master/docs/demo.gif"/></p></p>

-TSAssetsPickerController is a control for iOS which works very similar to `UIImagePickerController`.
-It has an elegant and carefully designed classes.
+Highly customizable control used to select multiple assets (saved photos and videos) for use in your app.

+It works similar to *UIImagePickerController* but allows to select multiple assets and this control is highly customizable.
+The control returns ALAsset objects which are easy to deal with.
+It also can filter assets by type and sizes.

 # Overview
 TSAssetsPickerController is a controller you can use to select multiple assets (ALAsset objects).